 - The identifier (i.e., the value of the attribute id) of every FunctionDefinition, CompartmentType, SpeciesType, Compartment, Species, Parameter, Reaction, SpeciesReference, ModifierSpeciesReference, Event, and Model, must be unique across the set of all such identifiers in the model.
-This means, for example, that a reaction and a species definition cannot both have the same identifier. - The identifier of every UnitDefinition must be unique across the set of all such identifiers in the model.
+This means, for example, that a reaction and a species definition cannot both have the same identifier. - The identifier of every UnitDefinition must be unique across the set of all such identifiers in the model plus the set of base unit definitions in Table 1 on page 38.
 However, unit identifiers live in a separate space of identifiers from other identifiers in the model, by virtue of the fact that the data type of unit identifiers is UnitSId (Section 3.1.8) and not SId. - Each Reaction instance (see Section 4.13) establishes a separate private local space for local Parameter identifiers.
 Within the definition of that reaction, local parameter identifiers override (shadow) identical identifiers (whether those identifiers refer to parameters, species or compartments) outside of that reaction.
 Of course, the corollary of this is that local parameters inside a Reaction object instance are not visible to other objects outside of that reaction.